Tanzu-Partner-SE/tko-guide/workshop2/00-tmc-administration.md

 Set up a credential for data protection that allows you to create a target location that uses an S3-compatible storage location that you create and maintain (either in your cloud provider account or in an on-premises data center).

-1. On the Accounts tab of the Administration a page, click Create Account Credential, and then select the type of _AWS S3 or S3-compatible_
+1. On the Accounts tab of the Administration page, click Create Account Credential, and then select the type of _AWS S3 or S3-compatible_

 ![](images/minio-creds-1.png)